zpuckeridge/blog/content/articles/homosexuality-and-morality/index.md

 The culture of our planet is changing - especially as technology continues to develop and spread itself into all corners of the globe.
 Sexual promiscuity is frequently promoted and encouraged all over the world and is considered by many as a perfectly legitimate lifestyle.

 To help us understand what God thinks about these issues, we must turn to the Bible and science.

+_Note: While this article was written with the intention of a non-Christian and Christian audience, it may be more catered to a Christian audience debating whether or not homosexuality is sinful._

 ---